ELynx/screeps-world/README.md

 TIP OF THE DAY: You can output HTML content to the console, like links to rooms. `<a href="url">link text</a>` -> `https://screeps.com/a/url`

-TIP OF THE DAY: You can apply transfer and heal to another player’s creep, and transfer, build and repair to others’ structures.

 Fatigue based emergent road building.
 CostMatrix has ser-de.

 Reassing creeps when one frees up.